Critical Minerals and Energy Intelligence. Stay Ahead.

 The challenge is supply.

-Total mineral demand for clean energy technologies by scenario 2010 2040 - The Oregon Group - Investment Insights
+Total mineral demand for clean energy technologies by scenario 2010 2040 - The Oregon Group - Critical Minerals and Energy Intelligence

-Committed mine production and primary demand for lithium copper 2023 2030 - The Oregon Group - Investment Insights
+Committed mine production and primary demand for lithium copper 2023 2030 - The Oregon Group - Critical Minerals and Energy Intelligence

 The industry, as we have warned on The Oregon Group, is struggling to build mines fast enough to meet expected demand.